January 22, 2013

 Womble Carlyle Sandridge & Rice, LLP

-While broadcasters have traditionally sought to protect themselves with covenants not-to-compete, such restrictive employment clauses have never been popular in the law.
-Principles of equity and public policy generally favor a person's ability to earn a living and require that such covenants be drawn narrowly, confined only to terms considered by courts to be the most reasonable and as favorable as possible to employees.
+As said in the earlier article, such restrictive employment clauses have never been popular in the law.
+But while principles of equity and public policy generally favor a person's ability to earn a living, the courts have often upheld such restrictions when drawn narrowly and confined only to terms considered by courts to be the most reasonable.

 This column is provided for general information purposes only and should not be relied upon as legal advice pertaining to any specific factual situation.
 Legal decisions should be made only after proper consultation with a legal professional of your choosing.